The "exts_list" Parameter for the RDAP Media Type

 parameter.
 Servers SHOULD NOT require the usage of extension

-identifiers in the "exts_list" parameter when other extension
+identifiers in the "exts_list" parameter when these types of

 3.1.
 Extension Identifier